 – Watch out when turning left.
 Most crashes between cars and motorcycles involve turning left at an intersection.
 Because of their relative size, it is harder to see motorcycles and to judge their approach speed.

 Being aware of your surroundings on the road can go a long way in avoiding accidents.
 Now that spring has sprung, be sure to be on the look out for motorcycles on the roads.

-If you do find yourself in a motorcycle accident, be sure to call Rutter Mills and gain the expert motorcycle accident lawyers onto your side of the case
+The personal injury attorneys at Rutter Mills represent clients throughout the Hampton Roads metropolitan area, including Norfolk, Newport News, Hampton, Virginia Beach, Chesapeake, and Portsmouth.
+Contact our office 24/7 to schedule a free consultation.
+If you do find yourself in a motorcycle accident, be sure to call Rutter Mills and get expert motorcycle accident lawyers on your side of the case.